 A moving and gripping story that is a lesson for all humanity and for all time.

 The same day, I listened to the Gian Gomeshi interview with Dr. Abraham Morgentaler, son of the late abortion rights advocate Dr. Henry Morgentaler, following his father’s recent death at the age of ninety.

 Two stories that Abraham Morgentaler, the son, shared struck me as poignant.
-He was perhaps nine year old at the time.
+He was perhaps nine years old at the time.
 He and his friends were arguing about who was the best hockey player in the world, “Rocket Richard or Richard Beliveau”.
-Eventually, all the kids ganged up on him: one kid said “we all believe that it’s Rocket Richard, so you are wrong!”
+Eventually, all the kids ganged up on him: one kid said, “We all believe that it’s Rocket Richard, so you are wrong!”
 He was telling his father about this when his father was putting him to bed, and he recalls his father saying very clearly, “It is possible for everyone in the world to say that you are wrong and for you still to be right.”

 Although Aristides de Sousa Mendes died in poverty, his heirs have banded together with community members to share his story.
 You can read all about it on the site of the Sousa Mendes Foundation.
-The movie has been shown at many Jewish Film Festivals and private screenings.
+The movie premiered at many Jewish Film Festivals and private screenings.